 Create a template

-To get started, select 'Manage templates' from the drop-down in the top left corner of the Turtl dashboard.
+To get started, select 'Templates' from the drop-down in the top left corner of the Turtl dashboard.
 Please note that you can only access a list of templates if you have the Admin role.

 Then click “Create new” in the top right.